Thank-You For Sharing

 Note: The letters "S" and "Z" are easily confused because they are not listed in logical order in the chart below.
 "S" represents 1986, and "Z" represents 2001.
 The letters "A", "I", "L", "O", & "Q" were not used with this style.

-Note: This style can be easily confused with styles 3, 4, 6, & 7.
-Many of the later units with style 2 formatting also included the manufacture date clearly printed on the data plate/label.
+CAUTION: This style can be easily confused with styles 3, 4, 6, & 7.

 See also style 4 for additional relevant information.